mattermost/desktop/resources/windows/gpo/README.md

 |------------|----------------------------------|
 | Community  | <https://community.mattermost.com> |
 8. Now if you open your Mattermost desktop application you should be able to see the server in the server dropdown (team dropdown)

+---

+### Windows 10 Home:
+The `gpedit.msc` is not available for the Home edition but, there is an open-source tool called [Policy Plus](https://github.com/Fleex255/PolicyPlus) that can help with that.